MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module3_1-create-code-copilot-autocompletions.md

     ```

-    Remember that this code was created, almost entirely, using code line completions generated by GitHub Copilot.
+    This code was created, almost entirely, using code line completions generated by GitHub Copilot.
+However, your review of code suggestions is important, and corrections were required.
+You should always review the code completions suggested by GitHub Copilot to ensure that the code meets your requirements.

 1. To review the report output, run the app.